Productivity Metrics Are Pointless

 Tracking The Right Thing

 The people that pay you do not care if your code is clean or clever.
 They don't care if you completed 25 story points this sprint when you only committed to 20.
 Your CEO is not reviewing your PR, and the customer is not sitting in on sprint retrospectives.
 They don't care.
+They do care about the final product.

 The most important thing is delivering value.
-How you track that, is the crux of the issue.
+How you track that is the crux of the issue.

 The Solution